 If you sell more than 50 products, manually creating and sending your feeds to each channel feed template daily can become time-consuming and counter-productive.
 Consider investing in a datafeed management solution that automates and streamlines the feed optimization and submission process and allows you to continually optimize your feed campaigns.

 At the end of the day, CSEs and marketplaces both provide ample opportunities to get your products noticed and flying off the shelves.
 You’ll want to take a close look at your business’ needs and available budget before embarking on any new advertising ventures, but both CSEs and marketplaces can spell success, especially when used together.
 Have any of your own tips?
 Feel free to leave them in the box below.

-This post was submitted through our Guest Blogging Program.
 If you’re interested in writing for the Ecommerce Authority, let us know.